mjordan/larkm/README.md

 Following ARK best practice, larkm requires the use of [shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Identifiers+FAQ#ARKIdentifiersFAQ-shouldersWhatisashoulder?) in newly added ARKs.
 Shoulders allowed within your NAAN are defined in the "default_shoulder" and "allowed_shoulders" configuration settings.
 When a new ARK is added, larkm will validate that the ARK string starts with either the default shoulder or one of the allowed shoulders.
 Note however that larkm does not validate the [format of shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Shoulders+FAQ#ARKShouldersFAQ-HowdoIformatashoulder?).

-### Private shoulders

-In the `private_shoulders` configuration setting, you can define which IP addresses resolution requests for ARKs with specific shoulders can come from.
-This feature is useful for ARKs for non-public Web resources, or where you are using larkm to manage ARKs for resources that do not resolve to a public location, e.g. on a private fileshare or in a physical location.
-Requests from unregistered IP addresses will get a `403` HTTP response.

 ## Metadata support